BeatDropNC/BeatDrop/README.md

 You can find this information upon creating a new project on your [Firebase console](https://console.firebase.google.com/).

 ## Usage
 Please note that the game assets currently aren't in the repository.
-Please contact a member of the team if you'd like them so you can run a local instance.
+Please contact a member of the team if you'd like them to run your own local instance.
+In the meantime, why not play on [our hosted version](https://beatdrop.netlify.app/)?

 To run a local instance of the app, type `npm start` in the terminal while in the root project folder.